Oldham County, Kentucky

 - 2001: The Oldham County History Center is established to preserve the county's heritage

-This timeline provides a concise overview of the key events in the history of Oldham County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Oldham County, Kentucky.